solo-system/solo-system.github.io/documentation/faq.md

 have any).
 This process configures everything about the Solo's operation, so there is no configuration in the field whilst deploying.

-The Solo Software Image is based on a stock Raspbian Gnu/Linux operating system, modified in several ways to make it do what is needed of a Solo (detect the hardware clock and other boring things).
+The Solo Operating System Image (SOSI) is based on a stock Raspbian Gnu/Linux operating system, modified in several ways to make it do what is needed of a Solo (detect the hardware clock and other boring things).

 The audio recording is handled by custom software "amon", which runs every minute (as a cron job) to ensure recording is proceeding as